alt

 Leeds, West Yorkshire

 Ever seen a 10-metre tall woman or a unicorn amongst the trees?
 Discover the iconic creations of Damien Hirst at Yorkshire Sculpture Park (YSP) where you can set your sights on four thought-provoking sculptures in serene surroundings.
-Here until the 1 September 2024, Charity (2002), Myth (2010), The Hat Makes the Man (2004), and The Virgin Mother (2005) tell the story of the impermanence of life, offer a chance for reflection and also make for great photos.
+Here until September, Charity (2002), Myth (2010), The Hat Makes the Man (2004), and The Virgin Mother (2005) tell the story of the impermanence of life, offer a chance for reflection and also make for great photos.

 See what’s happening in nearby Leeds